In-utero human fetal brain MRI

-Seventy gravid women between 26 and 40 gestational weeks will be recruited in partnership with obstetrics and Gynecology in Parkland Health and Hospital System (PHHS) and Children's Medical Center (CMC) at Dallas.
+Seventy gravid women between 26 and 40 gestational weeks will be recruited in partnership with obstetrics and Gynecology in Parkland Health and Hospital System (PHHS).
 Recruitment will include 7 fetuses within each gestational week.
 Specifically, 7 each of the following subgroups:

 1. 26weeks 0 day-26weeks 6 days,